Mnem42/woc-history/main.md

 Before we begin, let us get familiar with some of our members.

-## Verq
+### Verq

 The admin who wishes to marry Rust.

-## Disassembled
+### Disassembled

 The admin who everyone fears.
 The mere mention of his name sends shivers down the spine of newcomers!
+He acts reasonably, even though it doesn't look like it to many users

-## MTF Alpha-1 (“Red Right Hand”)
+### MTF Alpha-1 (“Red Right Hand”)

 Ah, the infamous SCP Foundation personnel.
 A warrior against brainrot, a shadow in the server’s history, and perhaps its greatest enigma.
 Alpha was once among the most active members, even achieving a legendary milestone—over 15,000 messages in a single month, a record untouched by mere mortals.